a2kohli/cse15l-lab-reports/lab2_report.md

 ![Image](server_addmessage1.png)

 1) First, the entire url is taken as input as new URI("http://localhost:4000/add-message?s=hello") by the handleRequest() method in the Handler() class and the value of the local variable str is an empty string.

 2) The if condition uses the getPath() and equals() function to check if the path is the root directory or /.

 3) Since it isn't, the else condition is evaluated

-4) This prints the current path to the terminal, then the if condition inside checks if the path contains "/add-message" using the getPath and contains method.
+4) This prints the current path to the terminal using the println method, then the if condition inside checks if the path contains "/add-message" using the getPath and contains method.

 5) Since it does contain "/add-message", the body of the if condition is run where the parameters variable is set equal to {"s", "hello"} since the getQuery method returns the query string s=hello from the url and when that is split at the "=", we get parameters.

-6) Now, since parameters[0] does indeed equal s, the if condition inside is also evaluated.
+6) Now, since parameters[0] does indeed equal s, the if condition inside the current if condition is also evaluated.
 The value of the local variable str is updated to become "hello\n" and returned